 Cappella del Miracolo

-The great Sicilian composer Alessandro Scarlatti (1660-1725) was married in Sant' Andrea delle Fratte on April 12th 1678.
+Lovers of Baroque music may like to know that the Sicilian composer Alessandro Scarlatti (1660-1725) was married in Sant' Andrea delle Fratte on April 12th 1678.
 His bride was Antonia Anzalone, a native of Rome.
+A year later the young Scarlatti was appointed Maestro di Cappella of San Giacomo degli Incurabili.